Advanced Scheduled FTP Synchronization

 3.2 Ignore file name case: when comparing local and remote files, ignore file name case difference.

 3.3 Compare file size rather than file time: TurboFTP compares file time stamps during synchronization by default.
 Due to the limitation of regular FTP, where time in remote file listing is within the accuracy of a minute, you might want to decide which files to transfer based on the file size difference in bytes.
-If this option is selected and the source file size differs from the destination file size, TurboFTP will consider the source file 'newer'.

 3.4 The last two options only relate to the visual comparison of Folder Synchronization in TurboFTP and will be ignored when doing automated synchronizations.